YashAnand1/Technical_Charcha_-_PostgreSQL/PostgreSQL_Documentation.md

 </div>

 ## **Task 1.2.
 Create a table named "employees" with columns for ID, first name, last name, and job title.**
 In order to create a table, I first entered into the "company" database using `\c company`.
-As it was not specified in the task, I did not create a new schema by writing a query such as `CREATE SCHEMA companyschema;` and allowed essentially allowed the schema to be set as the default 'Public' schema.
+As it was not specified in the task, I did not create a new schema by writing a query such as `CREATE SCHEMA companyschema;` and essentially allowed the schema to be set as the default 'Public' schema.

-For creating a table called "employees" inside the "company" database, with headers for "id", "first_name", "last_name" and "job title", I wrote the following query:
+For creating a table called "employees" inside the "company" database, with "id", "first_name", "last_name" and "job title" as headers, I wrote the following query:
 ```
 CREATE TABLE employees(
 id int PRIMARY KEY,